Virtual choir: Virtual choirs during COVID-19 "lockdown"

 The Self-Isolation Choir (now Choir of the Earth) was launched in March 2020 by businessman Mark Strachan, with Musical Director Ben England, and initially worked towards a performance of Handel’s Messiah.
 The production included 3,600 voices, 4 professional soloists, and a 9-member baroque orchestra, who all recorded their parts in isolation, and the final, studio-mixed performance was broadcast on Sunday 31 May 2020.
 Within its first year, the choir ran 30 courses, covering a wide range of classical and contemporary choral works and, as at July 2021, had more than 6,000 members.
 In February 2021, Ben England conducted a "world tour" of Mendelssohn's Elijah, performing the choir's concert performance three times in one day for different time zones.
 On 29 April 2021, more than 1,000 SIC members performed in All Things Bright and Virtual, a celebration of hymns directed by Ralph Allwood and featuring Stephen Fry, Bryn Terfel, Libby Purves, John Rutter, Alexander Armstrong, Katherine Jenkins, Wynne Evans, and Harry Christophers.
 On 31 May 2021, SIC celebrated the anniversary of its first performance with a completely new recording of Handel's Messiah, dubbing it "Hallelujah Day".
 On 9 April 2021, SIC released its first single, Miserere, directed by Nigel Short, and donated all profits to The Duke of Edinburgh's Award in honour of Prince Philip, Duke of Edinburgh, who died on that day.
-The choir later recorded Prince Philip's favourite hymn, "Eternal Father, Strong to Save", and presented its performance to Her Majesty Queen Elizabeth II on 10 June 2021 to commemorate what would have been her late husband's 100th birthday.
+The choir later recorded Prince Philip's favourite hymn, "Eternal Father, Strong to Save", and presented its performance to Queen Elizabeth II on 10 June 2021 to commemorate what would have been her late husband's 100th birthday.

 The Sofa Singers was founded by choir leader and performer James Sills in March 2020, with global members meeting twice a week on Zoom to sing together.
 The music covered is primarily pop and motown classics from the 1960s to more contemporary hits.
 Each session finishes with an open mic opportunity, where singers can share with others around the world, for example music, poetry, arts, craft, or their pets.
 In May 2020, James was awarded a Points Of Light award in recognition of his work to help combat feelings of isolation during the pandemic through his work with the Sofa Singers.

 The Stay at Home Choir was founded in mid March 2020 by conductor Tori Longdon and baritone Jamie Wright.
 During the pandemic, the Choir worked recorded projects with professional musicians including The King's Singers, The Sixteen, The Swingles, Marin Alsop, John Rutter, the Royal Philharmonic Orchestra, Voces8 and Christopher Tin.
 Its largest and one of its longest projects to date, in collaboration with Classic FM, was Karl Jenkins's The Armed Man, which premiered in August 2020.
 Stay At Home Choir received one of the first Royal Philharmonic Society Awards for Inspiration in November 2020.